endless-sky/endless-sky-wiki/MapData.md

 object [<name>]
 ```

 If an object is named, then it can be landed on, and must have a [planet](#planets) defined for it.

+**Deprecated since v.
+0.9.17**:

 If this name matches the name of an object in another system, then a wormhole is created.
 If this name matches the name of another object in the same system, then landing on any of these objects simply lands you on the planet associated with these objects.

 ```html
 sprite <sprite>